Oculoplastics

 • Pain in and around the eye

-• Eyes appearing to be “bulging”
+• Eyes appear to be “bulging”

 • Dry eye or irritation